 Key Insight: The best goals don't just state what needs to be done, but also why it's important.
 Linking individual tasks to larger company missions builds a sense of purpose and ownership.

 To keep things clear, document these goals in a central spot.
 Using a tool like Fluidwave, a leader can create a project for a major objective, then break it down into smaller, assigned tasks with explicit deadlines and success criteria.
-The dashboard gives everyone a visual on progress, ensuring everybody stays aligned without constant check‑ins.
-As you break down these objectives, you’ll spot opportunities to empower team members; for a deeper dive, check out how to delegate effectively.
+The dashboard gives everyone a visual on progress, ensuring everybody stays aligned without constant check-ins.
+As you break down these objectives, you'll spot opportunities to empower team members; for a deeper dive, check out some practical strategies on how to delegate effectively.

 3. Performance Monitoring and Feedback